Writeanddo/GRUNGE/README.md

 ![image](https://user-images.githubusercontent.com/25966180/206600225-7a838516-5131-432e-906c-a6150c8054a5.png)

+A slime-themed top-down shooter.
 Our team's submission to the [GMTK 2021 game jam.](https://itch.io/jam/gmtk-2021/rate/1085267) A couple of months later, we released an updated version with more levels and improved features.

 The game went on to win 1st place in [Newgrounds' 2021 Halloween contest!](https://www.newgrounds.com/bbs/topic/1487819)